 Identifying Cognitive Problems in Chronic Alcoholics

-Anyone that has comorbid conditions (comorbidity means that more than one disease or condition is present in the same person at the same time) and alcoholism are at a greater risk of developing cognitive impairments.
+Anyone with comorbid conditions (comorbidity means that more than one disease or condition is present in the same person simultaneously) and alcoholism is at a greater risk of developing cognitive impairments.
 Alcoholism along with medical conditions such as malnutrition or diseases of the liver and cardiovascular system, neurological conditions such as headache injury, inflammation of the brain, or fetal alcohol syndrome, or psychiatric conditions such as depression, anxiety, post-traumatic stress disorder, schizophrenia, and other drug use can significantly increase the risks of a person developing severe cognitive impairments.

 Treatment for Chronic Alcoholism and Alcohol Abuse

 If you or someone you love is struggling with an addiction or alcoholism, our specialists are available around the clock to assist you.
 Absolute Awakenings follows an evidence-based approach to treating alcohol and substance abuse disorders.
 We are committed to providing long-term recovery for those struggling with addiction.
-Recovery is not a one size fits all approach, so every person that walks through our doors is provided with a unique and individualized experience.
+Recovery is not a one-size-fits-all approach, so every person that walks through our doors is provided with a unique and individualized experience.
 Our recovery specialists are waiting to assist you.
-Call us today to speak with an alcoholism treatment expert and we will explain the recovery process to you.
+Call us today to speak with an alcoholism treatment expert, and we will explain the recovery process.